RickSugden/G_ratio_from_MRI/README.md

 The g-ratio is a well-studied metric that has predictive power for the efficiency of conduction in brain nervous tissue.
 This metric is traditionally obtained using histology, but this imposes the limitation of needing a tissue sample.
 This limitation motivates the search for a non-invasive surrogate measurement using imaging like MRI.

-In this project I developed a novel pipeline for estimating the G-ratio in a human subject (me!) using neurite orientation dispersion and diffusion imaging (NODDI) and Myelin-water imaging (MWI) acquisitions.
+In this project I developed a novel pipeline for estimating the G-ratio in a human subject (me!) using Myelin-water imaging (MWI) acquisitions.

 ## Overview of pipeline:
 ![g_ratio_diagram drawio (1)](https://github.com/RickSugden/G_ratio_from_MRI/assets/41484082/51e3ffd1-c70e-4250-91e4-2e6fe2bda6aa)